AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 You can create instant variations by recalling palette values to modify your existing cues.
-Palette values can have fade times saved with them, or you can set a fade at showtime for added effect.
+Palette values can have fade times saved with them, or you can set a fade at show time for added effect.

 1. Select some fixtures which are already in use on stage.